cagrigsby/cagrigsby.github.io/_pages/oscp_notes.md

 **Basic usage**
 <br>
 From Kali:
-- sudo ip tuntap add user pop mode tun ligolo
+1. sudo ip tuntap add user pop mode tun ligolo
-- sudo ip link set ligolo up
+2. sudo ip link set ligolo up
-- sudo ip route add \<target ip.0/24> dev ligolo
+3. sudo ip route add \<target ip.0/24> dev ligolo
-- ./proxy -selfcert
+4. ./proxy -selfcert
 <br>
 From Windows Target (agent file):
-- .\ligolo.exe -connect \<kali IP>:11601 -ignore-cert
+1. .\ligolo.exe -connect \<kali IP>:11601 -ignore-cert
 <br>
 From Linux Target (agent file):
-- ligolo -connect \<kali IP>:11601 -ignore-cert
+1. ligolo -connect \<kali IP>:11601 -ignore-cert
 <br>
 Then from Kali:
-- Session
+1. Session
-- 1
+2. 1
-- Start
+3. Start
-- listener_add --addr 0.0.0.0:5555 --to 127.0.0.1:6666
+4. listener_add --addr 0.0.0.0:5555 --to 127.0.0.1:6666
 	- This allows you to access port 5555 on target from 127.0.0.1:6666 (kali machine).
 <br>
  **Local Port Forwarding:**
 	- `ip route add 240.0.0.1/32 dev`
 	- **240.0.0.1** will point to whatever machine Ligolo-ng has an active tunnel on.
+If there is an internal web server on port 5555, it can be accessed from kali on 240.0.0.1:5555
 <br>

 ## Other tools
 While the OSCP Lab discusess other tools such as socat, sshuttle, and plink, I found that [Ligolo-ng](https://github.com/nicocha30/ligolo-ng/releases) was about to provide all of the same functionality and more simply.
 That said, I am linking a guide discusess the other tools.
 Here is frankyyano's [Pivoting & Tunneling guide](https://medium.com/@frankyyano/pivoting-tunneling-for-oscp-and-beyond-33a57dd6dc69).